Disclosure: TheBestVPN is reader-supported. When you buy a VPN through links on our site, we may earn commissions. Learn more.

 Avira VPN review

 Avira Phantom VPN locks-down your private files, keeping account login information, passwords, and other sensitive data private.
-Their VPN software is using a VPN protocol called OpenVPN and your traffic is encrypted through 256-bit AES encryption
+Their VPN software uses industry-standard protocols including OpenVPN, IKEv2, and WireGuard (on Android), with your traffic secured through 256-bit AES encryption.

 It hides your browsing data from advertisers, so they can’t track which sites you visit or even where you’re really located.